Andriy Yarmolenko: Desna Chernihiv

 In the summer 2006, from Yunist Chernihiv, he joined to Desna Chernihiv, the main club in Chernihiv, under the coach Oleksandr Tomakh.
 Here he played in the season 2006–07 in Ukrainian First League, where he made nine appearances and scored four goals.

-FC Dynamo 2 Kyiv
+Dynamo Kyiv

 In 2007, Yarmolenko signed a five-year contract with Ukrainian club Dynamo Kyiv, where he joined its second team, Dynamo-2, which plays in lower leagues, for a couple of seasons.
 The talented youngster was praised as the "new Andriy Shevchenko" by journalists, who noted his qualities of good physique, shot and especially his speed.
 The then vice-president of Dynamo, Yozhef Sabo, also praised the youngster, saying, "Yarmolenko has all the makings to become a top-level player."

-Dynamo Kyiv

-On 11 May 2008, Yarmolenko debuted for Dynamo's first team in an away match against Vorskla Poltava and scored the winning goal in Kyiv's 1–2 victory.
+On 11 May 2008, Yarmolenko debuted for Dynamo's first team in an away match against Vorskla Poltava and scored the winning goal in Kyiv's 2–1 victory.
 He scored 7 goals in 21 games in his first season and 11 in 19 in his second.
 He is now regularly used as a left or centre forward.